NURSERY AND CHILDCARE

 Other girls arrive with infants and toddlers who are frequently malnourished or suffer from other illnesses.

-Currently, Heshima Kenya is supporting almost 50 infants and toddlers of young mothers in our programs, including children who have serious disabilities.
+Currently, Heshima Kenya is supporting almost 30 infants and toddlers of young mothers in our programs, including children who have serious disabilities such as cerebral palsy.
 The presence of this childcare program enables mothers to attend their education courses on site while also attending to their children throughout the day.

 While Heshima Kenya’s programs focus on the needs of young women and girls, it is also vital to support the development and emotional needs of their children.
 The deep psychological wounds experienced by these girls equally impact their children who can suffer from neglect and lack the primary resources to develop socially, emotionally, and intellectually.